-Agreement helps mitigate this risk alongside external verification of individual product coding which is carried out intermittently.
+Agreement helps mitigate this risk alongside external verification through third parties of individual product coding which is carried out intermittently.

-Third party tax teams are utilised to ensure that the Corporation tax calculations are carried out in line with UK legislation and senior members of the finance team are responsible for ensuring the accuracy of the information collated and output provided.
-The significant cost of Corporation tax and the complex calculations that sit behind this result in considerable focus in order to minimise risk of misstatement.
+Third party tax teams are utilised to ensure that the corporation tax calculations are carried out in line with UK legislation and senior members of the finance team are responsible for ensuring the accuracy of the information collated and output provided.
+The significant cost of corporation tax and the complex calculations that sit behind this result in considerable focus in order to minimise risk of misstatement.